uktrade/pg-bulk-ingest/README.md

 `ingest` - inserts the incoming rows into the table, but if a primary key matches an existing row, updates the existing row, and optionally deletes all existing rows before the insert

-Under the hood:

-- Ingestion is done exclusively with `COPY FROM`.
-- Ingestion happens in a transaction - it is all ingested or none at all
-- The transaction is managed by client code, allowing other transactional changes such as updating metadata tables
-- Tables are migrated to match the definitions, using techniques to avoid exclusively locking the table to allow parallel SELECT queries.
-- If the table has a primary key, then an "upsert" is performed.
-Data is ingested into an intermediate table, and an `INSERT ...
-ON CONFICT(...)
-DO UPDATE` is performed to copy rows from this intermediate table to the existing table.
-This doesn't involve an exclusive lock on the live table, unless a migration requires it as follows.
-- If there is no known technique for a migration without a long-running exclusive lock, then an intermediate table is used, swapped with the live table at the end of the ingest.
-This swap does require an exclusive lock, but only for a short time.
-Backends that hold locks that conflict with this lock are forcably terminated after a delay.

 For example:

 ```python